 Heart in Hand

 Project: Software that turns CT images into 3d renderings, also incorporating into a virtual reality application.

-Jeff Alvarez, Anish Desai, Vivek Pandrangi, Udejilu Udeji
+Jeff Alvarez, Anish Desai, Vivek Pandrangi, Leo Udeji

 Project: A complete overhaul of methods for administering medication through a syringe.